SekenderNaveed1/TOSCheck/README.md

 **Is this one of those “AI-powered startups”?**
 No.
 This isn’t trying to be a company.
-It’s just a project that should have existed already — built because I was tired of nobody reading the fine print.
+It’s just a project that should have existed already, built because I was tired of nobody reading the fine print.

 **What’s the real goal here?**
 Just clarity.